 d.
-Are any of the responses above different for license-exempt family child care homes?

-⊠ Yes.
-If yes, describe how the ratio and group size requirements for licenseexempt providers vary by age of children served.
-License-exempt family child care home providers can serve a maximum of three children from different families or six children from one family, not to exceed a total of six children including any children in the provider's household under the age of 13.

-$\hfill\square$ Not applicable.
-The Lead Agency does not have license-exempt family child care homes.

-- e.
-Licensed in-home care (care in the child's own home): - i.
-Infant (if applicable)

-ii.
-Toddler (if applicable)

-iii.
-Preschool (if applicable)

-iv.
-School-Age (if applicable)

-v.
-Mixed-Age Groups (if applicable)

-Are any of the responses above different for license-exempt in-home care?
+Are any y of the responses above different for license-exempt family child care homes? [ ] No. [x] Yes.
+If yes, describe how the ratio and group size requirements for license-exempt providers vary by age of children served.
+License-exempt family child care home providers can serve a maximum of three children from different families or six children from one family, not to exceed a total of six children including any children in the provider's household under the age of 13. [ ] Not applicable.
+The Lead Agency does not have license-exempt family child care homes. e.
+Licensed in-home care (care in the child's own home): i.
+Infant (if applicable) Ratio: Nebraska does not license in-home care.
+Group size: Nebraska does not license in-home care. ii.
+Toddler (if applicable) Ratio: Nebraska does not license in-home care.
+Group size: Nebraska does not license in-home care. iii.
+Preschool (if applicable) Ratio: Nebraska does not license in-home care.
+Group size: Nebraska does not license in-home care. iv.
+School-Age (if applicable) Ratio: Nebraska does not license in-home care.
+Group size: Nebraska does not license in-home care. ٧.
+Mixed-Age Groups (if applicable) Ratio: Nebraska does not license in-home care.
+Group size: Nebraska does not license in-home care. f.
+Are any y of the responses above different for license-exempt in-home care? [ ] No. [x] Yes.
+If yes, describe how the ratio and group size requirements for license-exempt in-home care vary by age of children served.
+The Lead Agency funds in-home child care with state dollars; no CCDF funds or state matching funds are used.

-f.

-⊠ Yes.
-If yes, describe how the ratio and group size requirements for licenseexempt in-home care vary by age of children served.
-The Lead Agency funds inhome child care with state dollars; no CCDF funds or state matching funds are used.
 This service is only available to children who have a special need or childhood illness, families with three or more children needing child care, or families that require child care during non-traditional hours.
 The provider is not able to care for their own children, or any other children outside of the household who has been identified as eligible, while providing this service.
 Care is limited to the number of children in the authorized family's household.

-5.2.3 Teacher/caregiver qualifications for licensed, regulated, or registered care a.
-Licensed center-based care i.
-Describe the teacher qualifications for licensed CCDF center-based care (e.g., degrees, credentials, etc.), including any variations based on the ages of children in care: Child Care Center - Certificated Teachers: An individual who holds a valid Nebraska Teaching certificate and who is employed as a staff member or used as a volunteer at a licensed child care center that is on the premises of an accredited or approved school will be considered to have met the qualifications.
-Non-Certificated Teachers: An individual who is not a certificated teacher must be at least 18 years of age, of good moral character, and must meet one of the following requirements: 1.
-Hold a bachelor's degree from an accredited college or university in early childhood education, education, or child/youth development; 2.
-Hold an associate's degree from an accredited college or university in early childhood education, education, or child/youth development; 3.
-Have a Child Development Associate Credential; or 4.
-Have a high school diploma or GED; and (1) 1,500 verified clock hours of experience in organized group activities for young children as indicated by a positive reference from a former employer or supervisor; or (2) Submit a written plan for Department approval to acquire at least 3 credit hours or 45 clock hours of training in administration, early childhood education, education, or child/youth development, in a period not to exceed six months.
+Teache er/caregi ver qualifications for licensed, regulated, or registered care a.
+Licensed center-based care months.